Exact Recovery in the General Hypergraph Stochastic Block Model: Conclusion, Discussions, and Future Directions

 This paper establishes a sharp phase transition for exact recovery in the general $d$-HSBM, apart from a small subset of generative distributions such that there exists two communities with the same second-order degree profiles.
 We also develop a polynomial-time algorithm (with theoretical guarantees) that achieves the information-theoretic limit, showing that there is no information-computation gap.
 Our two-stage algorithm is based on hypergraph spectral clustering and local refinement steps.

-We put forth several promising directions for future work.
+Next, we discuss some connections between our results and related works. \begin{enumerate} \item The second-order degree profile condition for our algorithm to succeed is milder than the conditions of several existing hypergraph spectral clustering methods, e.g.,~\cite{ghoshdastidar2017consistency, chien2019minimax}, which typically require the $k$-th largest singular value of the expected hypergraph Laplacian $\E(\mathbf{L})$ to be sufficiently large (referred to as the \emph{singular value condition} below).
+Thus, our achievability result (Theorem~2) is applicable to a larger set of parameters.
+To be specific: \begin{itemize} \item[--] When the second-order degree profile condition is violated, there must exist two communities having the same second-order degree profile, which implies that the columns corresponding to these two communities in $\E(\mathbf{L})$ are the same.
+Thus, the rank of $\E(\mathbf{L})$ is less than $k$ and the $k$-th largest singular value equals zero.
+This means that the singular value condition is also violated.

+\item[--] When the singular value condition is violated, it does not necessarily imply that the second-order degree profile condition is violated.
+For example, suppose node $u \in \mathcal{V}_1$, node $v \in \mathcal{V}_2$, and their corresponding columns in $\E(\mathbf{L})$ satisfy $\E(\mathbf{L})_u = 2\E(\mathbf{L})_v$, then the rank of $\E(\mathbf{L})$ is less than $k$ and the $k$-th largest singular value is zero (i.e., the singular value condition is violated).
+However, since the columns corresponding to $\mathcal{V}_1$ and $\mathcal{V}_2$ are different (though they are linearly dependent), the second-order degree profiles of $\mathcal{V}_1$ and $\mathcal{V}_2$ are different, which does not imply that the second-order degree profile condition is violated. \end{itemize}